Teaching your child to ride a bike

 WHEN AND WHERE TO START

-When is the right time to upgrade your child to their first ‘proper’ bike help them get going is very individual – it will depend on how keen they are to do it, how much and what kind of experience they have riding a bike already, how confident they are – if you wait until they are ready and want to learn, they are more likely to pick it up!
+When is the right time to upgrade your child to their first ‘proper’ bike, helping them get going is very individual – it will depend on how keen they are to do it, how much and what kind of experience they have riding a bike already, how confident they are – if you wait until they are ready and want to learn, they are more likely to pick it up!

 Find somewhere with lots of room, like a big empty car park with a surface like tarmac, rather than grass.
 While grass might give a softer landing, it is also much harder to ride on, making falling off, or even not being able to get going at all, more likely!
 You also want lots of room, so they don’t have to worry about steering right away, and can just learn to stay balanced.